JAlcocerT/JAlcocerT/content/blog/dev-serverless.md

 Just recently, I wrote about [Firebase Auth](/JAlcocerT/firebase-auth-101).

-A serverless way to authenticate your users
+A serverless way to authenticate your users.